 Although related, food insecurity and poverty are not the same thing.
 Unemployment, rather than poverty, is a stronger predictor of food insecurity.
-As of 2025, Michigan’s unemployment rate is 5.4%, while the national average rate of unemployment stands at 4.1%.
-(As of 2025).
+As of 2026, Michigan’s unemployment rate is 5.1%, while the national average rate of unemployment stands at 4.3%.

 World Hunger Facts